GrytsenkoAndrey/ed-deploy-phpunit/README.md

   - stub - doesn't care if the method is called or not just if it is: return true
   - mock - if you want to configure expected behavior instead of a stub object you have to create a mock object

+  stubs - used when we don't care how the method is called or even if its called at all : createStub() mock - if you want to check how method is called : createMock() mockBuilder - this allows to configure the mock object with various different method call; if you need more control over the mock object that's created you can use: getMockBuilder() ->getMock();
+10.